 - School of History and Sociology

 Germán Vergara (Ph.D.
-University of California, Berkeley) specializes in Latin American and environmental history.
-His research and teaching explore environmental change, animal history, energy regimes, capitalism(s), and forms of industrialization in Latin America over the past two centuries and tries to locate those changes in a global context.
+University of California, Berkeley) specializes in environmental and Latin American history.
+His research and teaching explore environmental change, animal history, energy regimes, and the ecological problems of capitalism(s) and industrialization in Latin America over the past two centuries and try to locate those changes in a global context.

-His book manuscript, Fueling Mexico: Energy and Environment, 1850-1950 (Cambridge University Press, forthcoming 2021), examines how and why modern Mexico transitioned from an agrarian society powered by animal muscle, water, and wood to a fossil-fueled industrial society.
+His book Fueling Mexico: Energy and Environment, 1850-1950 (Cambridge University Press, 2021) examines how and why modern Mexico transitioned from an agrarian society powered by animal muscle, water, and wood to a fossil-fueled industrial society.
 Within a century, Mexico went from an energy regime based on dispersed solar energy accumulated in plants and human and animal muscle to one based on the concentrated ancient sunlight trapped in fossil fuels.
 The study traces the ways in which industrialists, state officials, engineers, and ecology shaped this process and suggests that fossil fuels were adopted in response to the limits of wood-and-water based industrialization, the predominant manufacturing model of the late nineteenth century.
 Such limits took the form of large-scale deforestation, insufficient energy supplies, and increased social conflict over forests and water.
 For Mexican elites, fossil fuels seemed like the best—if not the only—option the country had for industrializing, prospering, and securing its national sovereignty over the long term.
 The book argues that the shift to a carbon-based society has been the main agent of environmental, economic, and social change in Mexico for over a century.
 The decision to power the country’s economy with fossil fuels locked Mexico in a cycle of endless, fossil-fueled growth—the environmental and social consequences of which were nothing less than dramatic.
-Fueling Mexico is the first study to look at the historical roots of today's global fossil-fuel energy regime from a Latin American perspective.
+Fueling Mexico (honorable mention for Best Book in the Humanities 2022, Latin American Studies Association) is the first study to look at the historical roots of today's global fossil-fuel energy regime from a Latin American perspective.